 Come one, come all!
 Volunteer scientists, coastal researchers, naturalists, teachers, students, families, and interested residents of all ages are encouraged to join BioBlitz New Orleans City Park.

-Report to the volunteer center at 1009 Harrison Avenue.
+Report to the parking lot at Harrison Avenue and Wisner Blvd.

 A BioBlitz, also known as a biological inventory or biological census, is an event or intense period of surveying that focuses on finding and identifying as many species as possible in a specific area over a short period of time.